advigator/guides/src/pages/index.md

 ---
 title: Advigator guides
 pageTitle: Guides
-description: Learn how to get Advigator set up your advertising campaigns on Amazon.
+description: Documentation and product guides
 ---

-Learn how to get Advigator set up your advertising campaigns on Amazon. {% .lead %}
+Learn how to use Advigator to grow your business on Amazon {% .lead %}

 {% quick-links %}